Simulate a philips hue bridge light system

 It should be installed globally by default, so you can start the simulator via command line, but to be sure we are adding the

-Start the simulator via command line:
+Start the simulator via command line (if installed globally):

 GET /linkbutton will enable user registration for 30 seconds.
 By default, a user named "newdeveloper" is whitelisted.
 Registered users and state of the simulator will be lost when restarting.
 So you always have a "fresh" system.